All Episodes

 I want to get into some details about this because we have been following this carefully.

-I was with 37 other talk show hosts and our listeners in Washington, D.C. month and a half ago talking about this bill, rallying the country to this.
+I was with 37 other talk show hosts and our listeners in Washington, D.C. a month and a half ago talking about this bill, rallying the country to this.

-The Senate is used to doing this thing in a little, you know, private secret way.
+The Senate is used to doing this thing in a little, you know, private, secret way with the key lobbyists in tow.

-There's a great picture this morning uh somewhere of Ted Kennedy with the chief lobbyist, for example, from La Raza.
+There's a great picture this morning somewhere of Ted Kennedy with the chief lobbyist, for example, from La Raza.

-La Raza is a racist group of uh nationalists who are trying to promote the idea of the reconquest, the reconquista of the Southwestern states taken from Mexico in 1848 in a war.
+La Raza, in case you don't know, meaning the race and Espanol, La Raza is a racist group of nationalists who are trying to promote the idea of the reconquest, the reconquista, of the southwestern states taken from Mexico in 1848 in a war.

 Still fighting that one.